julian-molina/Documentation/_includes/network/parameters.md

 <!--------------------------------------------- ADDING starts -->

-To add a parameter that may be missing, select *Add Missing Params* on the parameters node menu.
+To add a parameters node, select *Add Parameters* on the session or the trading system menu, depending on the context.
+When a parameters node is added, the full set of parameters are created with it.

+If you already have a parameters node but are missing some of the parameters, then select *Add Missing Params* on the menu.

 <!-- ADDING ends -->